Applying for Financial Aid at Amherst

 US citizens and permanent residents who file the CSS PROFILE will receive an e-mail from the College Board on behalf of Amherst College.
 This e-mail will outline the Institutional Documentation Service (IDOC) which Amherst College uses to collect all tax information and supplements associated with applying for financial aid at Amherst.

-Canadian and other international applicants should submit tax information to Amherst College directly and not to IDOC.
+Canadian and other international applicants should upload tax information to Amherst College directly via the Financial Aid Portal and not to IDOC.

 IDOC Processing Tips

-All documents should be submitted to the College Board as one complete packet and must have an IDOC cover sheet.
+All documents should be uploaded to the College Board (http://idoc.collegeboard.com) as one complete packet.
 Tax returns must be signed.
-Duplicate cover letters and cover sheets are available from the College Board's website (http://idoc.collegeboard.com).
+Do not submit state tax returns.